 Machine Learning and Instrument Autonomy Group

-Previously, at the Laboratory for Atmospheric and Space Physics, Dr. Mauceri studied solar irradiance variability with the Spectral Irradiance Monitor (SIM) on board the SORCE spacecraft and its successor TSIS SIM on the ISS.
-He also worked on data driven methods for the retrieval of aerosol optical properties from hyperspectral imagery and was involved in the mechanical design of the telescope for the Stratospheric Observatory for Infrared Astronomy (SOFIA) at NASA Ames.
+Dr. Mauceri’s prior experience includes studying solar irradiance variability at the Laboratory for Atmospheric and Space Physics, working with the Spectral Irradiance Monitor (SIM) aboard the SORCE spacecraft and its successor on the International Space Station.
+He also developed data-driven methods for retrieving aerosol optical properties from hyperspectral imagery and contributed to the mechanical design of the telescope for the Stratospheric Observatory for Infrared Astronomy (SOFIA) at NASA Ames.

 Find my publications on Google Scholar